jkallini/MazeAdventures/README.md

 ## Completed Features

 ### Menu and Maze Generation
-- [x] Main menu screen allows the player to select the dimensions of the maze.
+- [x] Main menu screen allows the player to input the desired dimensions of the maze.
 - [x] During a level, the player can pause at any time, and return to the main menu.
 - [x] Random mazes generated at runtime.
   - [x] Recursive division maze generation algorithm coded in Unity from scratch.
 - [x] Poisson disk distribution used to scatter rooms, enemies, health, and keys across the maze with uniform randomness.
   - [x] Exactly same number of keys and rooms are generated.
-  - [x] Objects are placed randomly, but cannot spawn in the same places.
+  - [x] Objects are placed randomly but cannot spawn in the same locations.

 ### Characters
 - [x] Player can rotate in the direction of the cursor and fire projectiles on click.